SajalPorey/face-recognition-attendance-system/README.md

 Include notifications or export options.

-📜 License
+**📜 License**

-This project is licensed under the MIT License – see the LICENSE file for details.
+This project is licensed under the MIT License  see the LICENSE file for details.